Project Overview

 Construction of the Cross Town Energy Storage project began in Spring 2024.

-The completion of the Cross Town project will ensure that the Independent System Operator of New England (ISONE) meets its reliability needs.
-Additionally, the project will support the state’s energy storage goals of 300 megawatts of installed capacity within the state by the end of 2025 and 400 megawatts by the close of 2030.
-Situated near an existing substation, on an industrially zoned parcel in the Gorham Industrial Park, the site is outside of flood plains and the development has been carefully designed to minimize impacts to wetlands.
+Cross Town came online in late 2025, and will help the Independent System Operator of New England (ISONE) meets its reliability needs.
+Additionally, the project will support the state’s energy storage goal to deploy 400 megawatts by the close of 2030.
+Situated near an existing substation, on an industrially zoned parcel in the Gorham Industrial Park, the site is outside of flood plains and designed to minimize impacts to wetlands.
 The Cross Town project site is an optimal location for new energy infrastructure.

 Site Layout